threefoldtech/0-db/README.md

 | `namespace-reloaded`  | Namespace reloaded      | Namespace name             |

 # Limitation
-By default, each datafile is split when bigger than 256 MB.
+By default, datafiles are split when bigger than 256 MB.

 The datafile id is stored on 16 bits, which makes maximum of 65536 files.
+Each namespaces have their own datafiles, one namespace can contains maximum ~16 TB of data.
-A database can be maximum ~16 TB.
-Since one single 0-db is made to be used on a single dedicated disk, this should be good, but that's still a hard limitation.
-This limitation can be changed via command line option `--datasize`, and provide (in bytes) the size limit of a datafile.
-Setting `536870912` for exemple (which is 512 MB) would set the database limit to ~32 TB.
-This limit is printed (with verbose flag) on the database initializing process.
+Since one single 0-db is made to be used on a single dedicated disk, this should be good out of box, but that's still a limitation.
+This limitation can be changed on startup via command line option `--datasize`, and provide (in bytes) the size limit of a datafile.
+Setting `536870912` for exemple (which is 512 MB) would set the namespace limit to ~32 TB.
+This limit is printed (with verbose flag) on the initializing process.

 Please use always the same datasize accross multiple run, but using different size **should not** interfer.